HIV/AIDS in Uruguay

 The presence of HIV/AIDS in Uruguay is an ongoing health concern for the population of that South American nation.

+Prevalence

 According to Unaids statistics, there were 15,000 confirmed cases of the disease in Uruguay in 2021.
 Of those, 14,000 patients were over the age of 15.
 Among people older than 15 with HIV or the AIDS syndrome associated with the HIV disease, 8,600 patients were male and 5,800 female.
-Also, 0.6 percent of Uruguay's population aged 15 to 49 were affected, with percentages of 0.7 for males and 0.5 for females in the same age category, respectively.
+0.6 percent of Uruguay's population aged 15 to 49 were affected, with percentages of 0.7 for males and 0.5 for females in the same age category, respectively.

 As in most of the Spanish-speaking world, HIV and AIDS are known as VIH and SIDA in Uruguay.